 Dinosaur Valley State Park is a gem of North Texas not only because of life-size dinosaur statues but also due to the numerous scenic hiking trails showcasing its diverse nature.
 Thanks to lots of elms, hackberry, sumac, sycamore, and Texas red oak trees, the park is a perfect weekend getaway spot not far from the Dallas-Fort Worth Area.

 Guadalupe Mountains National Park is home to four of the highest peaks in Texas and features incredibly diverse flora and fauna.
 Oak and ash trees change color beautifully.
 Mountain views look most stunning in the fall due to colorful foliage accents.
 Take McKittrick Canyon Trail and make sure to stay in the park for the night to fully enjoy its beautiful landscapes.

 Where to stay

 Daingerfield State Park offers cabins for rent, which are available for reservation online.
 Tyler State Park has just a limited number of cabins so make sure to book in advance.
-Guadalupe Mountains National Park offers campgrounds and cabins.
+Guadalupe Mountains National Park offers campgrounds and RV sites.
 There are also more lodging options in the nearby city of Carlsbad.